ItsMCB/MinecraftPlatformSelectorSK/README.md

+# This project is deprecated and won't recieve any more updates.
+Thanks for being interested in it though!

 # Minecraft Platform Selector SK
 This skript lets players choose what Minecraft platform they are on so that you can tailor their experience through Luck Perm groups.